google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

   }
 ```

-Change the `prev` method so it will skip over any previous or next connections:
+Change the `prev` method so it will skip over any previous or next connections and go straight to the previous block:

 ```js
   prev() {